idris10215/The-Cozy-Table/README.md

 This project was developed as part of my **internship**, where I contributed by designing the **front end and database structure** for the **Order Management Module**.
 The website is fully functional, providing a seamless experience for both **customers and admins**. 🚀

 ---

-This version now properly highlights **all technologies** used in the project!
-Let me know if you'd like any further tweaks. 🔥